 Instead, the scientists behind the study said the focus going forward must be on optimizing battery production.
 They called on governments to implement regulations that enforce efficient production.

-Ultimately, improvements in manufacturing efficiency and improvements in battery recycling will greatly reduce the emissions problem of EV batteries.
+Ultimately, improvements in manufacturing efficiency battery recycling will greatly reduce the emissions problem of EV batteries.